Chuck5ta/WoWCreaturePathMapper/README.md

 ### REASON FOR BEING
 ---------------
-Plotting paths for creatures and NPCs in World of Warcraft can be a time consuming and very, very mundane experience, so I decided to create a tool to significantly improve the situation.
+Plotting paths for creatures and NPCs in World of Warcraft can be a time consuming and very, very mundane experience, therefore I decided to create a tool to significantly improve the situation.

-Now, with this tool, you can move freely along the path you wish to set out for the creature or NPC, clicking on a button as you go to record the points of the path.
-Then once done, you just load it up into the to SQL converter to create script that can be used to update the relevant table for creature movement (e.g. MaNGOS: creature_movement).
+Now, with this tool, you can move freely along the path you wish to set out for the creature or NPC, clicking on a button as you go, in order to record the points of the path.
+Then once done, you just load it up into the SQL converter to create the script that can be used to update the relevant table for creature movement (e.g. MaNGOS: creature_movement).